 We have Company-owned life insurance policies which are utilized to fund certain non-qualified deferred compensation plans.
-Certain policies which could provide additional liquidity if needed had a cash surrender value of \$74.4 million as of June 30, 2022.
+Certain policies which could provide additional liquidity if needed had a cash surrender value of \$79.1 million as of March 31, 2023.

 We regularly review our sources of liquidity and financing and conduct internal stress analysis to determine the impact on the Company of events that could remove sources of liquidity or financing and to plan actions the Company could take in the case of such an eventuality.
-Our reviews have resulted in plans that we believe would result in a reduction of assets through liquidation that would significantly reduce the Company's need for external financing.
+Recent bank failures did not result in reducing the availability of funding or any disruption in the Company's business.
+Should such disruption occur in the future we have plans that we believe would result in a reduction of assets through liquidation that would significantly reduce the Company's need for external financing.

-Our primary long-term cash requirements include \$124.2 million principal outstanding as of June 30, 2022 under our Senior Secured Notes (due in 2025) and \$187.5 million of operating lease obligations.
-The total cash requirement for interest expense related to the Notes and operating lease obligations is estimated to be approximately \$9.7 million for the 2022 year.
+Our primary long-term cash requirements include \$112.5 million principal outstanding as of March 31, 2023 under our Senior Secured Notes (due in 2025) and \$193.4 million of operating lease obligations.
+The total cash requirement for interest expense related to the Notes and operating lease obligations is estimated to be approximately \$14.2 million for the remainder of 2023.